 - Make note of the network name and password displayed at the bottom of the window.

-Now that your laptop hotspot is enabled, set up your Chromecast using the noted network name and password.
+Now that your laptop hotspot is enabled, Chromecast setup will be completed using the noted network name and password.

 Another solution to get a Chromecast to work on a wifi network is to bring along a portable router, which is compact-sized.
 It can be easily used to connect to a wireless hotspot and share the same connection with multiple devices.